dphhyland/draft-dphhyland-authzen-prior-art/draft-dphhyland-authzen-prior-art.md

 ### OIDC - OAuth2.x Response

 A standard OAuth 2.x response will return the access token and optionally the refresh token.
 These tokens may be opaque or as JWTs.
-(RFC9068)

-The standard will ignore any unknown scopes requested by the client, and depending upon policy may ignore or reject claims.
+(RFC9068)[https://datatracker.ietf.org/doc/rfc9068/]

 The authorization server MAY fully or partially ignore the scope requested by the client, based on the authorization server policy or the resource owner's instructions.
 If the issued access token scope is different from the one requested by the client, the authorization server MUST include the "scope" response parameter to inform the client of the actual scope granted.